esa-tu-darmstadt/tapasco/arch/common/README.md

 # Common code snippets for Architecture implementations
-Every implementation of a new Architecture for *ThreadpoolComposer* must provide an implementation of TPC API, and many tasks will have to be re-implemented with no significant changes.
+Every implementation of a new Architecture for *Tapasco* must provide an implementation of TPC API, and many tasks will have to be re-implemented with no significant changes.
 The code snippets in `src` are meant to be re-usable in new implementation and provide a quick way implement the job management and